Regular Masonic jurisdiction: France

 In 2021 they were 38 Grand Lodges operating in France including overseas territories.

 They range from 200 to 60,000 members.

 The Grande Loge Nationale Française (GLNF) is the only French Grand Lodge to be recognised as regular by UGLE and its concordant jurisdictions.

 The Grand Orient de France (GOdF) was recognised by most Grand Lodges in the world until the middle of the 19th century, when the GOdF recognized the Supreme Council of Louisiana.
 This caused several US Grand Lodges to withdraw recognition from the GOdF.
 The final breaking point, however, came about due to a decision by the GOdF in 1877 to remove the requirement for Masons to have a belief in a Supreme Being.
 UGLE and most other Grand Lodges in the Anglo-American tradition suspended all relations with, and recognition of, the Grand Orient de France as a result.

 Germany

 The Vereinigte Großlogen von Deutschland or United Grand Lodges of Germany (VGLvD) is the regular Grand Lodge in Germany, it comprises five united Grand Lodges of varying traditions: two traditional German Grand Lodges, one Prussian Swedish Rite Grand Lodge, one English tradition Grand Lodge and one North American tradition Grand Lodge, the latter two Grand Lodges having been formed by occupying forces.

-There are also irregular masonic Grand Lodges in Germany including Women Freemasons (FGLD) as well as Co-Freemasons.
+There are also Masonic Grand Lodges in Germany including Women Freemasons (FGLD) as well as Co-Freemasons.